drewnutt/open_combind/README.md

 ## Installation

     1. Install [OpenBabel](http://openbabel.org/wiki/Category:Installation)
-    2. Install [RDKit](https://github.com/rdkit/rdkit).
-This is most easily done by using anaconda (`conda install rdkit -c conda-forge`), but you can also install from source if you would like.
-    3. Install [Gnina](https://github.com/gnina/gnina).
+    2. Install [Gnina](https://github.com/gnina/gnina).
 It's best to install GNINA from source, but you can use the pre-compiled binary for docking if you do not care to have GPU acceleration.
     3. Clone this repository
     4. `cd` into the cloned repository and run `pip install .`.
 This will install any remaining dependencies.